betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ![Firmware Flasher basic](/img/betaflight_configurator_firmware_flasher_basic.png)

-If you're happy that everything is OK, then, down the bottom, click `Load Firmware [Online]`, and wait for the firmware to be built and downloaded.
+If you're happy that everything is OK, click `Load Firmware [Online]`, and wait for the firmware to build and download.

 Then click `Flash Firmware`.

-Before flashing starts, an option to save the current configuration as a `diff` file will be provided in case you didn't do this already.
+A dialog to save the current configuration as a `diff` file is provided in case you didn't do this already.

 Once the firmware is flashed, re-connect, calibrate your accelerometer, and re-configure your settings.

 Generally, we recommend full manual re-configuration.
 When the flash is from the same point version, usually it's OK to import a saved Preset, or paste a Diff.
 Parts of a diff can also be selectively pasted into the CLI, eg the VTX Table, or the modes and aux settings.
+Do not copy and paste data from the `profiles` or `master` sections of a dump unless you know what you are doing.

 :::caution